 • Save

-The trail starts off nice and flat through the vegetation.
+Starting off flat through vegetation.

 • Save